electron/electron/docs/api/browser-window.md

 #### `win.isAlwaysOnTop()`

-Returns `Boolean` - Whether the window is always on top of other windows.
+Returns `boolean` - Whether the window is always on top of other windows.

 #### `win.moveAbove(mediaSourceId)`

-* `mediaSourceId` String - Window id in the format of DesktopCapturerSource's id.
+* `mediaSourceId` string - Window id in the format of DesktopCapturerSource's id.
 For example "window:1869:0".

 Moves window above the source window in the sense of z-order.
 If the `mediaSourceId` is not of type window or if the window does not exist then